 The Big Choice

-Okay, so you’ve made the mental commitment to enter the fray as a new writer and managed to heave yourself over the hump of self-doubt through some admirable writing discipline.
-Now you’ve got a manuscript.
+Okay, you’ve made the mental commitment to enter the fray as a new writer and managed to heave yourself over the hump of self-doubt through some admirable self-discipline.
+So now you have an unembarrassing manuscript.
 What the heck do you do with it?
-This is when you face your Next Big Choice as a writer.
+This is when you face your Next Big Choice.
 Your first was what to write.
 Your second is how to get someone to read what you’ve written.

-This choice is mostly binary, with a little grey area in the middle:
+This choice is binary, with a little grey area in the middle:

 The Traditional Route.
 I don’t really like the term “traditional.”
-Maybe it once was but not anymore.
-But the term is generally accepted to mean a two-step process.
-First, convince a literary agent to take a chance on you and your book.
+Maybe it once was, but it’s not anymore.
+This term as generally used means a two-step process.
+First, you convince a literary agent to take a chance on your book.
 Second, your shiny new agent sells your book to a publishing house.
 For those of us over the age of 50, this is what we have in our mind’s eye when we think “getting published.”
-For people under the age of 40, that’s not exactly what they see.
+For people under the age of 40, that’s not what they see.

 The same goes for indie authors, but you know this going in.
 Like every other part of the book production process, it’s on you.
 If you make an honest determination that marketing just isn’t something you can do, we’ll talk later about contracting out marketing support and how to budget for that.
 From what I’ve seen, there is no deeper hole into which you can shovel money than marketing and advertising, so contracting out in these areas has to be done judiciously.

 Independent authors that embrace entrepreneurship never miss a chance to promote their books.
 For example, you should always combine any sort of travel with some book promotion activity.
 If you’re going to Phoenix to see the grandkids for a week, Google the bookstores — particularly the indie bookstores — in the area.
-If they’re amenable—or you can make them amenable—schedule a book signing and maybe a short author talk.
+If they’re amenable or you can make them amenable, schedule a book signing and maybe a short author talk.
 Local libraries are another good venue, especially if you’ve written nonfiction or historical fiction and learned a lot about a particular subject, personality, or era.
-(And refer back to that $10 per book I keep when I sell my novels at the back of the room at these events.)
-As long as you don’t get ridiculous about it, your accountant may even let you deduct a percentage of that vacation as a business expense.
+(And refer back to that $10/ book I keep when I sell my novels at the back of the room at these events.)
+As long as you don’t get ridiculous about it, your accountant may let you deduct a percentage of that vacation as a business expense.